- I received a First Class Honours Bachelor of Music degree from Royal Holloway College, University of London in June 2005.

 Conducting, Tutoring, and Workshops

-Since September 2014, I have been Musical Director of The Lacock Scholars, a newly formed London-based group of young singers drawn together through Lacock Courses.
+Since September 2014, I have been Musical Director of The Lacock Scholars, London-based group of young singers drawn together through Lacock Courses.
 We specialise in Renaissance polyphony and site-specific performances, incorporating seamless presentations of polyphony, plainsong, madrigals, chansons, and secular song from the 16th and 17th centuries. (www.lacockscholars.org)

 I have given day-long workshops for the Brighton Consort, Renaissance Singers, and Friends of I Fagiolini.